Responding and Reporting to an Emergency

 - Lobby of Founders Hall

 To facilitate a fast response, students should contact Campus Safety and Security immediately at (718) 405-3434 or (718) 548-2116 if police, fire department, EMS, or other emergency departments are needed on campus.
-The Campus Safety and Security staff will then assist in this process by making the call and directing the responding units to the appropriate campus location.
+The Campus Safety and Security staff will then assist by making the call and directing the responding units to the appropriate campus location.

 If you must call 911 directly, make sure to give the proper address as 6301 Riverdale Avenue, Bronx, NY 10471, College of Mount Saint Vincent.
 The cross street is West 263rd Street and Riverdale Avenue.
 Notify Campus Safety and Security as soon as you have made your call to 911.

-In addition to reporting a crime, you should notify Campus Safety and Security even if you are merely suspicious that criminal activity has taken place, or if you have observed a suspicious act, person, or vehicle on campus or in the immediate area.
+In addition to reporting a crime, you should notify Campus Safety and Security if you are suspicious that criminal activity has taken place, or if you have observed a suspicious act, person, or vehicle on campus or in the immediate area.

 Any problem that occurs when notifying Campus Safety and Security, or in response to a call, should be brought to the attention of the Director of Campus Safety and Security as soon as possible.